-in areas of low density (i.e., outliers).
-The DBSCAN model [9] finds the spatial eps-neighborhood of each point p in the dataset, which is a circular region centered at p with radius eps.
+C LUSTERING is commonly used as a method for data exploration, characterization, and summarization.
+Density-based clustering [1], in particular, divides a large collection of points into densely populated regions and it is the most appropriate clustering paradigm for spatial data, which have low dimensionality [2].
+Density-based clusters have arbitrary shapes and sizes and exclude objects in areas of low density (i.e., outliers).
+The DBSCAN model [1] finds the spatial eps-neighborhood of each point p in the dataset, which is a circular region centered at p with radius eps.
 If the eps-neighborhood of p is dense, meaning that it contains no less than MinPts places, p is called a core point.
 Dense eps-neighborhoods are put into the same cluster if they contain the cores of each other.

-In this paper, we investigate the extension of traditional densitybased clustering for spatial locations to consider their relationship to a social network of people who visit them.
+In this paper, we investigate the extension of traditional density-based clustering for spatial locations to consider their relationship to a social network of people who visit them and the time when they were visited.
 In specific, we consider the places of a Geo-Social Network (GeoSN) application, which allows users to capture their geographic locations and share them in the social network, by an operation called checkin.
 Online social networks with this functionality include Gowalla, Foursquare, and Facebook Places.
-A checkin is a triplet $\langle uid, pid, time \rangle$ modeling the fact that user uid visited place pid at a certain time.
+A checkin is a triplet (uid, pid, time) modeling the fact that user uid visited place pid at a certain time.